adykulik/7-segment-led-clock/README.md

-# Arduino LED Clock and Temperature Display
+# Arduino LED Clock

 **Note:** This project is currently under active development.
 I will be updating and improving the code over time, so stay tuned for the latest enhancements!

 ## Overview
-This repository contains the source code for an Arduino-based project that alternates between displaying the current time and ambient temperature using a LED matrix.
+This repository contains the source code for an Arduino-based project that alternates between displaying the current time, date and ambient temperature using a LED matrix.
 The project utilizes an ESP8266 module for web server capabilities and an RTC (Real-Time Clock) module for timekeeping.

 ## Features
 - **Clock Mode (Mode 0):** Displays the current time on the LED matrix.
+- **Date Mode (Mode 1):** Shows the current date, read from the RTC's temperature sensor.
-- **Temperature Mode (Mode 1):** Shows the current temperature, read from the RTC's temperature sensor.
+- **Temperature Mode (Mode 2):** Shows the current temperature, read from the RTC's temperature sensor.
-- **Automatic Mode Switching:** Alternates between clock and temperature display every x seconds.
+- **Automatic Mode Switching:** Alternates between clock, date and temperature display in selected interval.
 - **Web Interface:** Adjust settings like LED brightness and color via a web interface.
 - **Auto-Brightness:** Adjusts LED brightness automatically based on ambient light (requires a light sensor).